kekema/apex-condition-builder/README.md

 In few places, an APEX extension is supported.
 For integer/double/date filter types, you can specify a formatMask.
 For filters with input 'select', instead of specifying values, you can reference an APEX item - which can be here an APEX item of type 'Select' or 'Popup LOV'.
 An approach can be to have these items in a hidden subregion:

 ![image](https://github.com/user-attachments/assets/616beacf-f14b-43af-81b7-abc24906689f)

+For any 'Popup LOV' item, configure the 'Display As' settings as 'Modal Dialog'.

 Now, you can add a 'Build' button to the region as to build the actual conditions: